 – ARTIST NEWS –

 The Slim Man Rat Pack Show!
 With a 17-piece Big Band!
-Sunday, March 10, 2019 at The Riviera Hotel, Palm Springs, CA. Hear all those swinging songs from the 1960s…Frank, Dino, Nat, and More!
+Sunday, March 10, 2019 at The Riviera Hotel, Palm Springs, CA. Hear all those swinging songs from the 1960s…Frank, Dino, Sammy, and More!
 On the same stage where the Rat Pack sang.
 Check out the video, tickets on sale now!

 A very limited number of rooms are available at the Riviera Hotel!
 Special discounted rate just for Slim People on Sunday, March 10, only!

 Slim Man – Best Jazz Vocalist – Coachella Music Awards 2016, 2017…….

 THE 2018 BEST JAZZ VOCALIST WINNER!
 CONGRATULATIONS TO SLIM!

 – PROMOTED ARTISTS –

 1) UniKuE – featuring Nick D’Virgillio – Classic and Progressive Rock – Ukuleles, drums, and vocalists who are all resident instrument experts at Sweetwater Sound Inc. and Studios – South Bend, Indiana